 Residents must also ensure that communal areas including passageways, stairwells and exits are kept clear at all times.

 Use of unauthorised electrical equipment such as non-CE marked electrical items is not allowed.

 You may be responsible for the damage caused by the use of such equipment including call out cost for resetting a circuit breaker.

 RR17.
 Damage to property (other than University Accommodation)

-In the event of any student causing damage to University property other than residences, the officer responsible for implementing action is the Head of Security, who will liaise with Estates to arrange repairs and cost recovery.
+If damage is caused to University property other than residences, the officer responsible for implementing action is the Head of Security Services, who will liaise with Estates to arrange repairs and cost recovery.